AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-push.md

 To create your own push notification, you must define an event in Journey Optimizer that triggers a journey that takes care of sending a push notification.

-### Update schema
+### Update your schema

-You are going to define a new event type not available yet as part of the list of events as defined in your schema.
+You are going to define a new event type, not available yet as part of the list of events that are defined in your schema.
+You will use this event type later when triggering push notifications.

 1. In the Journey Optimizer UI, select **[!UICONTROL Schemas]** from the left rail.
 1. Select **[!UICONTROL Browse]** in the tab bar.